ZhanYang-nwpu/ZhanYang-nwpu/README.md

   - IEEE Transactions on Multimedia (T-MM)
   - IEEE Transactions on Circuits and Systems for Video Technology (T-CSVT)
   - IEEE Transactions on Geoscience and Remote Sensing (T-GRS)
+  - ISPRS Journal of Photogrammetry and Remote Sensing (ISPRS)
   - Neural Networks (NEUNET)
   - Engineering Applications of Artificial Intelligence (EAAI)
   - Big Earth Data